C20C01/MusicBox/README.md

 ### Awl

-A tool for punching or viewing and adjusting the speed of the music box.
+A tool for punching, viewing and adjusting the speed, adjusting the octave offset of the music box.

 * Use without Shift on the music box to set its speed to the speed stored in the awl.
 * Use with Shift on the music box to view its current speed.